 Hemingway liked his drinks served blended or frozen, but today the Hemingway Daiquiri is usually served straight up.
 Combine 2 ounces of white rum, 1/4 ounce of maraschino liqueur, 3/4 ounce of grapefruit juice, 1/2 ounce of fresh lime juice and a splash of simple syrup.
 Then, shake and strain into a chilled glass and garnish with a maraschino cherry.

-Making its way to America from Jamaica, this cocktail’s recipe was inexplicably written in verse in every magazine that published the drink.
-Here’s the recipe from the Kansas Star in 1903: “One of sour, one of sweet, two of strong, and one of weak.”
+Likely originating in Jamaica, this rum drink recipe was written in verse in the magazines and newspapers that published it.
+Here’s a short and sweet version from the Kansas City Star in 1903: “One of sour, one of sweet, two of strong, and one of weak.”

-In case that means nothing to you, the recipe calls for 3 ounces of dark rum, 3/4 ounces of fresh lime juice, 1 ounce of simple syrup, 1 spoonful of grenadine and 3 dashes of bitters.
-The drink is shaken and served over crushed ice in a Collins glass, finished off with a dash of soda water and a mint sprig.
+Our Planter’s Punch recipe calls for 2 ounces of dark rum, 2 ounces of pineapple juice, 1/2 ounce of fresh lime juice and 1/4 ounce of grenadine.
+The drink is shaken and served over crushed ice in a Collins glass, then finished off with club soda and a mint sprig or maraschino cherry.

-This rum drink is so popular in New Orleans, it’s become an icon for Mardi Gras.
-Pat O’Brien claims to have invented this drink at his speakeasy, where the password to get in was “storm’s brewin’.”
+This cocktail is so popular in New Orleans, it’s now one of the most iconic Mardi Gras drinks.
+Pat O’Brien claims to have invented this rum drink at his speakeasy, where the password to get in was “storm’s brewin’.”
 He created the Hurricane because he had to move through the rum he was forced to buy from his liquor distributor before he could get more scotch and whiskey.

-Despite its castoff origins, this drink is delicious.
-Here’s how to make the original Hurricane drink.
+Despite its castoff origins, the drink is delicious.
+Here’s how to make the original New Orleans Hurricane drink.